-Instead of focusing out how individuals should change their eating habits (which is so darned hard) the answers just might lie in improving technology and holding companies to higher environmental standards.
-Which leads me to deforestation, which is closely related to agriculture.
+Instead of focusing on how individuals should change their eating habits (which is so darned hard) the answers just might lie in improving technology and holding companies to higher environmental standards.
+This leads me to deforestation, which is closely related to agriculture.

 Agri-businesses should meet their commitments to deforestation-free commodity chains and companies that have not made zero deforestation commitments should do so.
 Commodity investors should adopt business models that are environmentally and socially responsible.
 These actions will, in many cases, require a revision of current policies and financial incentives.– Food and Agriculture Organization of the United Nations